nodejs/node-chakracore/README.md

 to work.

 ### Time Travel Debugging
-Time-Travel debugging is an exciting innovation in Node.js debugging being developed in Node-ChakraCore supported by [VSCode](https://github.com/microsoft/vscode/).
+Time-Travel debugging is an exciting new addition to Node.js debugging, first introduced in Node-ChakraCore, and now supported by [VSCode](https://github.com/microsoft/vscode/).
 We are developing in the open and want to share our progress to get feedback, bug reports, functionality requests, and pull-requests from the community.

 Check out this [Time-Travel Debugging](https://github.com/nodejs/node-chakracore/blob/xplat/TTD-README.md) page to learn how to get started with TTD on Node-ChakraCore with VSCode.

 ### Node.js API (NAPI)
 ChakraCore is also supporting the advancement of [ABI-Stable-Node](https://github.com/nodejs/abi-stable-node) project also called NAPI.
-The compatibility of native add-on Node module ecosystem is going to greatly improve across different node versions and also different Node VMs.
+The goal of this project is to ease the lives of native add-ons developers, by providing a stable Node API which also guarantees stable ABI across disparate Node versions.
+This allows native modules to just work across different versions and flavors of Node.js without recompilations, reducing the maintenance cost for module developers and thus improving compatibility.

 Head over to the [NAPI Project repo](https://github.com/nodejs/abi-stable-node) to learn more about it and ways to get involved.